MileHacker Logo

 Consider Jinggangshan, about 1.5-2 hours drive.
 This site holds significant history as the "Cradle of the Chinese Revolution," encompassing revolutionary heritage sites and stunning mountainous landscapes.

 Qingyuan Mountain, very close to Jian city (about 10 km / 6 miles), is easily reached by local bus or taxi.
 It is a scenic and historically important mountain, noted for its ancient Buddhist temples (like Jingju Temple) and serene natural beauty.
-This location is an ideal choice for a half-day or full-day escape.
+This spot is an ideal choice for a half-day or full-day escape.

 Travel Approaches